Intermediate Practice Techniques

 Once you’ve covered the basics in French, it’s time to start to challenge yourself with longer and more complex phrases.
 Be sure to watch our video series on improving your French pronunciation through listening before we get started.

 With the pronunciation feature from our intermediate program News in Slow French, you have the ability to practice your listening and speaking skills together.
 One of our hosts will say a sentence in French, you can listen to it and record yourself as you try to match their pronunciation.
 This is an excellent way to train your ear to recognizing and imitating the sounds of the French language.
-Gold subscribers to our program receive 6 sentences extracted from our current episode each week, but you can try one here:
+Subscribers to our program get 6 new sentences extracted from our current episode each week, but you can try one here:

 Let’s apply the techniques we learned in the video series to sentence practice.

 Click and give the sentence a listen a few times.
 First, focus only on the intonation, the musical sound of the phrase.
 Perhaps hum it to yourself a few times.
 Then, click the record button and say the sentence, matching its intonation as best you can.
 Listen back to your recording and compare it to the original sentence.